The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 - StrictCheck is a tool that tests whether a given Haskell function is least-strict.
 If it is not, StrictCheck suggests how the function could be less strict.
-This work is in an early state.
 See my IFL 2006 paper, slides and later technical report for further information.
-I'd be happy to hear your thoughts about it.
 Chasing Bottoms library and the Glasgow Haskell compiler.

 - COOSy is a library plus viewing tool for lightweight debugging of functional logic programs in Curry by observations.
 The programmer annotates expressions of interest in their program.
 With the viewing tool the programmer then views the values the annotated expressions have in a computation.